rust-math/intel-mkl-src/README.md

 ## Usage

-This crate is a `*-src` crate.
-This downloads and link Intel MKL, but does not introduce any symbols.
+`intel-mkl-src` crate is a `*-src` crate.
+This links MKL libraries to executable build by cargo, but does not provide Rust bindings.
 Please use `blas-sys`, `lapack-sys`, or `fftw-sys` to use BLAS, LAPACK, FFTW interface of MKL, e.g.

 ```toml